WildaSoftware/Feedybacky/README.md

 `alertAfterRequest` - optional parameter which indicates if the alter after sending a request should be visible.
 Value should be of boolean type - the default value is `true`.

 `adBlockDetected` - optional parameter to pass information about AdBlock detection from an external script or tool.
 This paramter can be useful in situations where basic detector in Feedybacky is not sufficient.

+`side` - optional parameter for determining side of the Feedybacky.
+Default value is `right` and means that the plugin is visible on the right side of the website.
+Another possible value is `left`.

+`order` - optional parameter passing an order of the form elements.
+It should contain specific element identifiers divided by commas and can be also use to hide some parts.
+Default value is `"description,message,email,explanation,screenshot,metadata,history,note"`.

+`classes` - optional parameter which can be used to pass JSON object with keys as element identifiers and values with class names list for such element.
+Available keywords are `title, description, message, email, explanation, screenshot, metadata, history, note, send, powered`.

+`expandMessageLink` - optional parameter to make expand link visible.
+If it is correct, the link is present under message input and causes expanding the message area and the whole form.
+The default value is `false`.

 ### Methods ###